ini/RedisBridge/docs/bridge.md

 - `register(observer, channel)` - Register an observer object to receive messages of a specific channel.
 When messages of the given channel are received, the bridge calls `observer._receive_redis(message)`.

 - `deregister(observer, channel=None)` - Remove an observer from receiving messages of a given channel.
 If no channel is provided, then the observer is deregistered from all channels.

+- `register_callback(callback, channel, message_type=None)` - Register a callback to be triggered when message of a given type is received on a given channel.

+- `deregister_callback(callback, channel=None, message_type=None)` - Deregister the callback as a message handler for the given channel and message type.

 - `start(sleep_time=0)` - Start receiving messages in a non-blocking background thread.